Attalus I: Second Macedonian War

 In 200 BC, Attalus became involved in the Second Macedonian War.
 Acarnanians with Macedonian support invaded Attica, causing Athens, which had previously maintained its neutrality, to seek help from the enemies of Philip.
-Attalus, with his fleet at Aegina, received an embassy from Athens, to come to the city for consultations.
-A few days later, he learned that Roman ambassadors were also at Athens, and decided to go there at once.
-His reception at Athens was extraordinary.
+Attalus, with his fleet at Aegina, received an embassy from Athens inviting him to the city.
+A few days later, he learned that Roman ambassadors were also at Athens, and decided to visit.
+With the Athenians desperate for allies, his reception was extraordinary.
 Polybius writes:

+Two of the Athenian tribes named after Macedonians had recently been abolished, perhaps as recently as weeks before Attalus' visit, so the naming of these areas was open.
+A deme (suburb) was also named after Apollonis, Attalus' wife.

 Sulpicius Galba, now consul, convinced Rome to declare war on Philip and asked Attalus to meet up with the Roman fleet and again conduct a naval campaign, harassing Macedonian possessions in the Aegean.
 In the spring of 199 BC, the combined Pergamon and Roman fleets took Andros in the Cyclades, the spoils going to the Romans and the island to Attalus.
-From Andros they sailed south, made a fruitless attack on another Cycladic island, Kithnos, turned back north, scavenged the fields of Skiathos off the coast of Magnesia, for food, and continued north to Mende, where the fleets were wracked by storm.
-On land they were repulsed at Cassandrea, suffering heavy loss.
-They continued northeast along the Macedonian coast to Acanthus, which they sacked, after which they returned to Euboea, their vessels laden with spoils.
+From Andros, the Pergamene forces sailed on an expedition.
+They made a fruitless attack on another Cycladic island, Kithnos; turned back north; scavenged the fields of Skiathos off the coast of Magnesia, for food; and continued north to Mende.
+The Pergamenes mounted a land assault at the city of Cassandrea, but were defeated and suffered heavy losses.
+They continued northeast along the Macedonian coast to Acanthus, which they sacked.
+This ended the expedition, their ships returning to Euboea with the spoils of Acanthus.
 On their return, the two leaders went to Heraclea to meet with the Aetolians, who under the terms of their treaty, had asked Attalus for a thousand soldiers.
 He refused, citing the Aetolians' own refusal to honor Attalus' request to attack Macedonia during Philip's attack on Pergamon two years earlier.
-Resuming operations, Attalus and the Romans attacked but failed to take Oreus and, deciding to leave a small force to invest it, attacked across the strait in Thessaly.
-When they returned to Oreus, they again attacked, this time successfully, the Romans taking the captives, Attalus the city.
+Resuming operations, Attalus and the Romans attacked but failed to take Oreus.
+They left a small force at Oreus to invest it, and sailed across the straight to raid elsewhere in Thessaly, with Attalus attacking Pteleum while the Romans attacked Larissa Cremaste.
+Upon their return to Oreus and with siege equipment now ready, the city fell.
+The Romans enslaved captives and took them elsewhere, while the Attalids looted and occupied the city.
 The campaigning season now over, Attalus attended the Eleusinian Mysteries and then returned to Pergamon having been away for over two years.